 As the cloud grows more attractive to enterprises as a storage solution, cloud providers must decide what cloud storage model will be suitable for their customers.
-Different use cases and needs will dictate this decision,
+Different use cases and needs will dictate this decision, whether the customer is looking to cloud storage services as its primary storage source, backup storage or something in-between.

 For those customers falling in between primary and backup cloud-storage needs, the object storage model can provide a happy medium for large and mostly static data-sets that must be accessed, but not necessarily changed.